-Dylan Littlehales has been a successful recipient of a Tier 2 Scholarship within the Sport Australia Hall of Fame Scholarship & Mentoring Program.
+Dylan Littlehales is a Para Canoe/ Kayak paddler and Paralympian who was awarded a Tier 2 Scholarship within the 2021 Sport Australia Hall of Fame Scholarship and Mentoring Program.

 Awards, Honours & Achievements